sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 {% anchor h3 %} Some of your custom fields have not been selected {% endanchor h3 %}

-- If you have worked with your CSV multiple times, or have made some adjustments to the data, there can be some hidden characters in the CSV file.
+- Look for hidden characters in your CSV file if you have worked with the file multiple times and made some adjustments to the data.
 - A common fix for this error would be to select all and copy your data to a new CSV spreadsheet.
 This should remove any hidden characters.

 ![]({{root_url}}/images/listupload_2.png)